top of page

 Expositional Preaching vs Topical Preaching:

 There are primarily 2 types of preaching: expositional and topical.
 Expositional preaching can be defined as teaching and explaining individual chapters and verses of the bible.
-And Topical preaching is when we choose a topic and preach on it from a biblical perspective.
+Topical preaching is to choose a topic and preach on it from a biblical perspective.
 Topical preaching has its place, but here at The Southern Cross, we believe the church needs a verse-by-verse exposition of the whole bible.
 We believe it takes the whole Word to make a whole Christian.
-The Apostle Paul said it best: "I am innocent of the blood of all men, for I have not shunned to declare to you the whole counsel of God" (ACTS 20:26-27).
+Consider the expository nature of Jesus’s talk with the disciples on the road to Emmaus.
+(Then Jesus took them through the writings of Moses and all the prophets, explaining from all the scriptures the things concerning himself - Luke 2427 NLT) The Apostle Paul said it best: "I am innocent of the blood of all men, for I have not shunned to declare to you the whole counsel of God" (ACTS 20:26-27).

 Complementarianism vs Egalitarianism.

-On our Essential Beliefs page, the Southern Cross is described as "Complementarian.
-Basically, this means, God created men and women for different but complementary roles and responsibilities.
+"Complementarian basically means, we believe God created men and women for different but complementary roles.
 Egalitarianism, on the other hand, says there are no gender-based limitations on the roles of men and women.
 However, since the bible emphatically teaches Patriarchal authority in both the Old and New Testament, we are left with no recourseJesus started "his" Church with male leadership; and it continued as such for almost 2000 years.
 Until recently, women holding positions of authority in the Church would have been considered unbiblical and absurd.
 So why is this changing today?
 In short---the feminist movement.
 The fact is the advent of women preachers corresponds with the rise of liberal feminism.
-Whereas our churches should reflect changes in our secular customs, they should never reflect secular values.
+Whereas it's normal for the Church to reflect changes in our secular customs, yet we should never reflect secular values.
 The fact is biblical values are timeless.
 If these values are not timeless, how can the bible serve as our point of reference concerning absolute truth?
-Either we believe the bible to be God's Word, or we don't...it's just that simple.
+Either we believe the bible to be God's Word, or we don't.
 You see this is exactly how liberal theology was born.
 If one single biblical principle can be overturned, the rest of them become subject to human reasoning.
 Churches that promote women pastors and preachers, are vulnerable to full blown apostasy.
 Some men are quick to blame the women.
 But at the end of the day, it is weak and compromised men who give rise to female authority.
 For more on this subject, I've written an article in the Pastor's column titled, "Masculine Authority".

 Fundamentalism and Pentecostalism:

-The Southern Cross stands in the middle ground between Fundamentalism and Pentecostalism.
-While we share with fundamentalism a belief in the inerrancy of the Bible, yet, unlike fundamentalists, we accept spiritual gifts.
-On the other hand, we feel that Pentecostalism to often values experience above the written Word.
-We love the fire of experience, but unless this fire is kept in the fireplace of God's word, it can burn the house down!
+The Southern Cross stands between Fundamentalism and Pentecostalism.
+While we share with fundamentalism a belief in the inerrancy of the Bible, yet, unlike fundamentalists, we believe spiritual gifts are still in the Church today.
+On the other hand, we feel that Pentecostalism often prioritizes experience rather than the written Word.
+We believe in the fire of experience, but unless it's kept in the fireplace of God's word, it can burn the house down!
 Unrestrained Pentecostalism leads to inappropriate behavior during the official church service.

 In our Sunday services we focus on a personal relationship with God through worship, prayer, and teaching thru the Bible.
 We do not allow speaking in tongues loudly during this time because we do not believe that the Holy Spirit would interrupt Himself.